Leo02/hexo-theme-cheetah/README.md

 ###Enable

-Modify theme setting in _config.yml to landscape.
+Modify theme setting in _config.yml to cheetah.

 ###Update
 ```